apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * Level-loading (digistruct) animation/movie playback?
 * Speed of camera that moves in/out of Photo Mode?
-* Ammo containers seem to not attach ammo properly; ends up below the platform (at least, the sort 'round Tannis's dig site in The Droughts)
+* Ammo containers seem to not attach ammo properly; ends up below the platform (at least, the sort 'round Tannis's dig site in The Droughts, and in Athenas)
 * Diamond Armory console?
 * Check CZ47's Faster NPCs mod (and make a note about compatibility, if need be)
+* Vault Card chest-opening
+* Maliwan small ammo chests could digistruct in the ammo a bit earlier

 Changelog
 =========